kensanata/oddmu/README.md

 - `view.go` implements the `/view` handler
 - `watch.go` implements the filesystem notification watch
 - `wiki.go` implements the main function

+The code of this package is licensed to you under the AGPL-3.0-or-later license.
+If you do make changes and your site is public, be aware of section 13:

+> … if you modify the Program, your modified version must prominently
+> offer all users interacting with it remotely through a computer
+> network (if your version supports such interaction) an opportunity
+> to receive the Corresponding Source of your version by providing
+> access to the Corresponding Source from a network server at no
+> charge, through some standard or customary means of facilitating
+> copying of software.

 ### Changing the markup rules